rundeck/docs/docs/manual/workflow-steps/amazon-athena.md

 To learn more about Amazon Athena, click [here](https://aws.amazon.com/athena).

-## About the AWS Athena Query Workflow Step Plugin
+## About the Amazon Athena Query Workflow Step Plugin

 The Athena Query Workflow Step plugin allows users to make queries through Athena to their S3 data as part of their automated-runbook workflows:
 <img style='border:1px solid #327af6' src="@assets/img/aws-athena-job-step-config.png" /><br>